David White (New Zealand cricketer)

 David John White (born 26 June 1961) is a former New Zealand cricketer who played in two Test matches and three One Day Internationals in 1990.

 Domestically, White played 99 first-class matches for Northern Districts.
 White also played for Poverty Bay and the Bay of Plenty in the Hawke Cup.

-A former leading rugby administrator, David White has also served as chief executive of New Zealand Cricket.
+A former rugby administrator, White also was chief executive of New Zealand Cricket.